MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-set-key-function.md

 ---
 # bag_set_key()

 bag_set_key() receives a `dynamic` property-bag, a key and a value.
 The function sets the given key in the bag to the given value.
-The function will override any existing value in case the key already exists.
+The function overrides any existing value in case the key already exists.

 ## Syntax